Mask requirement ending in some state buildings

-With COVID-19 infections abating, state officials announced Friday that employees and visitors would no longer be required to wear face coverings inside some state buildings beginning Tuesday, and that the the weekly COVID-19 testing program for employees would end March 13.
+With COVID-19 infections abating, state officials announced Friday that employees and visitors would no longer be required to wear face coverings inside some state buildings beginning Tuesday, and that the weekly COVID-19 testing program for unvaccinated executive branch employees will end March 13.

 Workers in the departments of Corrections, Health Services and Veteran's Affairs, and those working in congregate facilities, such as prisons, will be required to wear masks until at least April 1, according to updated guidance issued Friday by the state Division of Personnel Management.
 Quarantine rules for those who test positive for COVID-19 are not changing.